Small business valuation multiples explained.

 - Net Profit – What you show Uncle Sam on your tax return.

-A widely used valuation methodology for privately-held businesses is applying a valuation multiple to a company’s earnings.
+A widely used valuation methodology for privately-held businesses is applying an industry specific valuation multiple to a company’s earnings.
 But which earnings number should you use?
 For a particular business, the use of the wrong earnings metric could result in a wildly inaccurate valuation.

 In addition to selecting the right earnings computation, there is also often some difficulty in choosing the proper valuation multiple to apply to earnings for a particular type and size of business.